Marketing Cloud, Trailhead...

 If your sales manager is reluctant to adopt CRM, give them a chance to try Salesforce’s Lightning interface it helps sales professionals prospect, manage deals, and stay on top of activities to drive team success.
 “As sales managers, we all need to lead by example, because if we’re not using CRM, nobody is going to be using CRM,” says Aves, a former sales manager herself.

-Through Lightning, sales managers can conduct sales pipeline management, analyzing the scope of opportunities in a single view.
+Through Lightning, sales managers can conduct sales pipeline management, analysing the scope of opportunities in a single view.
 Managers have the same pages and views as the sales reps but with a broader view of the entire team.
 Managers should be looking for intelligent alerts, places where deals are stalled, and potential action items for coaching their teams.

 Aves recommends Salesforce’s training modules called Trailhead. where you can pick a Trailhead that applies to your position and then complete the self-guided training.
-She also stresses the ability you have as a manager or executive to learn the new Salesforce Lightning as an admin before rolling it out to your organization.
-As your company becomes adept with using Salesforce to run your business, it can become even more customized.
+She also stresses the ability you have as a manager or executive to learn the new Salesforce Lightning as an admin before rolling it out to your organisation.
+As your company becomes adept with using Salesforce to run your business, it can become even more customised.
 Over 100 partners and Apps are Lightning-ready.
 “While your sales reps in the past may have been resisting CRM in the past... this is a CRM that they will love to use and hopefully be struck by lighting like the rest of us.”